Page images

 [ocr errors]

-TERMS OF SUBSCRIPTION.
-FOR Six DOLLARS remitted directly to the Publishers, The Living AGB will be punctually forwarded for a year, free of postage, to any part of the U.S. or Canada.
+FOR SIX DOLLARS remitted directly to the Publishers, THE LIVING AGE will be punctually forwarded for a year, free of postage, to any part of the U.S. or Canada.

-Remittances should be made by bank draft or check, or by post office or express money order, if possible.
+Remittances should be made by bank draft or check, or by post-office or express money order, if possible.
 If neither of these can be procured, the money should be sent in a registered letter.
 All postmasters are obliged to register letters when requested to do so.
-Drafts, checks, express and money orders could be made payable to the order of The Living AGE Co.
+Drafts, checks, express and money ordershould be made payable to the order of THE LIVING AGE Co.

 KRISTNA AND HIS FLUTE.